 A Limited Liability Company (LLC) is a common business structure that allows one or more persons to own a portion of a company.
 Profits earned by the LLC are passed through to its members, and the LLC does not file a separate tax return the way a corporation does.
 An LLC also reduces the owner(s) exposure to liability from company activities.

 Forming a Limited Liability Company is a straightforward process, but there are several steps you'll want to follow.

 1. Choose Your Company Name.

 The first step is to select your company name.
 You have to find one that other businesses do not have the right to use, specifically and most importantly, in Nevada.

-Our article Is My Business Name Available? can help you do your own name search, or SunDoc can run a name search for you.
+You do your own name search, or SunDoc can run a name search or reserve your LLC name for you.
 You will also need to check your preferred name for a previously registered trademark.

 2. Understand the LLC Organizer Requirement.

 An organizer is the person or company that drafts your LLC.
 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.

 You must designate a registered agent, either a person or a firm.
 This is required for the Articles of Organization form.
 For more information on registered agents and why your company must have one, see our article on Registered Agent Service.